SAP/luigi/docs/luigi-compound-container-api.md

 ### hasBack

 The hasBack value to be passed to the compound micro frontend.
-You can use it to mark if there is one or more preserved views.
-Useful when needing to show a back button.
+It indicates that there is one or more preserved views.
+Useful when you need to show a back button.

 Type: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)